When your heart pumps blood, it’s supposed to follow along a specific path in one direction. But sometimes, it goes the

 - Heart palpitations, which happen when your heart skips a beat.
 They produce feelings in your chest that can range from fluttering to pounding.
 They may be more likely to happen when you’re lying on your left side.

 Doctors usually find a problem with your heart valve by sound.
 If blood is leaking back into your left atrium, it will produce a murmur or a whooshing sound.
-Your doctor can hear that through a stethoscope (you probably see your family doctor wearing one around her neck).
+Your doctor can hear that through a stethoscope.

 Your doctor might also want to get a CT or MRI scan of your chest to help figure out what’s going on.
 These are just two more ways to get a visual picture of your insides.

 If you have a really mild case, you might need no treatments at all.
 Your doctor will still want to keep a watchful eye on you with regular checkups.

 Medications can’t actually fix a valve problem, but they can target other things that make regurgitation worse.
 Drugs called diuretics (or “water pills”) can lessen fluid buildups.
 Blood thinners can help prevent clots if you have atrial fibrillation.
 You can take something if you have high blood pressure, which makes regurgitation worse.

 In more severe cases, you might need an operation.

-People who have had valve surgery are often asked to take antibiotics before they have dental work or other surgery to prevent endocarditis, or inflammation of the heart valves or inner lining of the heart.
+People who have had valve surgery are often asked to take antibiotics before they have dental work or other surgery to prevent endocarditis, or infection of the heart valves or inner lining of the heart.
 You should ask your doctor whether you’ll need to take them.